Should I add a long-term care rider to my life insurance policy?

 • Maintaining bowel and bladder continence

-With most insurers, the amount available for long-term care expenses is capped between 70% and 80% of the death benefit, paid out monthly.
-At the time of the rider application, the policyholder selects the percentage (from 1% to 3%) they’d like to receive each month if the rider is activated.
+With most insurers, the amount available for long-term care expenses is limited to between 70% and 80% of the death benefit, paid out monthly.
+At the time of the rider application, you’ll choose the percentage (from 1% to 3%) you want to receive each month if you need to use the rider.

-It’s important to note that if you need comprehensive care, you won’t be able to solely rely on a long-term care rider.
-While the rider covers the cost of home health care and assisted living, it won’t pay for doctors’ visits, prescriptions, and surgeries, which are normally covered by health insurance or Medicaid.
+You won’t be able to solely rely on a long-term care rider to provide for all of your medical care.
+While the rider is typically enough to cover the cost of home health care and assisted living, it won’t pay for doctors’ visits, prescriptions, and surgeries, which are normally covered by health insurance or Medicaid.

 Ready to shop for life insurance?